adeleporte/blog/vcoffee/content/posts/velocloud-ansible.md

 ---

-### *DISCLAIMER: The views and opinions expressed on this blog are our own and may not reflect the views and opinions of our employer*

 In this post, we’re going to cover the different steps involved to create a basic Ansible module for the Velocloud SDWAN Solution.